Counselling

 Our program seasonally offers free mental health-related workshops & community programming for youth.
 Follow @head_and_hands on instagram and check out our newsletter to stay up-to-date with when these may be happening.

-Kat (she/they) is a Black, queer, Haitian, mental health counsellor, creative arts therapist, community organizer that has been working at Head & Hands as the full-time mental health counsellor for 3 years and practicing counselling for 5 years.
+I’m Kat (she/they) and I’m a Haitian, Canadian Certified Counsellor (C.C.C.), creative arts therapist (MA), somatic practitioner and community organizer.
+I’ve been working at Head & Hands as the full-time mental health counsellor for 4 years and practicing counselling and creative arts therapy for 6 years.

 Kat